jancerman/Home/Guidelines.md

 # Guidelines for the Delivery API TODO

 + kratke intro o tom, co sa na tejto page nachadza, dovody za tym.
+Welcome to our Delivery API guidelines page created to help you get all the information about our Delivery API in one place.
+This page contains all the technical limitations and restrictions of our Delivery API, error formats that we use, naming conventions and more.

+The main idea behind this page was to make it easier for you in case you'd like to develop your own SDK using the Delivery API, as ... x
+All of this can be a great stepping stone when developing your own SDK while using the Delivery API.
+These guidelines will guide you through all the requirements needed to create a Delivery API based SDK and also some recommendations to better comply with what we already have and use in out own SDKs.

+See also the Content Management API guidelines and its limitations.

 ## API Limitations